exercism/python/concepts/decorators/about.md

 ```

 Decorators are just syntactic sugar.
-An alternative way of doing the same as the above three examples is using higher-order functions:
+An alternative way of doing the same as the above three examples is using [higher-order functions][higher-order functions]:
 ```python
 def function():
     pass